LeedsCodeDojo/Recursion/Exercises.md

 Count the items in a list again, this time with a tail call.
 Assuming your language supports TCO, you should be able to count a list with 100,000 items.

+### 2.5 Tail Call Filter

+Filter another list of numbers to get the evens, this time with a tail call.
+Again, try it with a list of around 100,000 items.

+### 2.6 Continuations List Count

+Count the items in a list again, this time using continuations.

+### 2.7 Continuations Filter

+Filter a list of numbers again to get the evens, with a continuation.

 ## 3 Advanced

+### 3.1 Continuations Fibonacci

+Do Fibonacci again, this time with continuations to avoid a Stack Overflow.

+(Note: The 'standard' recursive solution is so slow you probably won't want to wait to find out if it's worked..)

+### 3.2 Continuations Tree Search

+Implement either the 'Directory search' or 'Tree Seach' again, this time with continuations so large structures can be searched.
+Try creating a large structure to test it with.

+### 3.3 Continuations Ackermann

+Ackermann, with continuations.
+Try calling it with 3 and 12 to see if it's worked.

 ### 3.1 Towers of Hannoi

 Go and solve [this Towers of Hannoi puzzle](https://www.learneroo.com/modules/71/nodes/402) using recursion.